Sihl achieves significant reduction in net working capital with logistical simulation

 By Dr. Bernd Reineke and Fabian Ossen

-1. Reliable delivery dates for customers
+• Reliable delivery dates for customers

-2. Delivery strategies for coordinated delivery times
+• Delivery strategies for coordinated delivery times

-3. Streamlining of value streams
+• Streamlining the value streams

-4. Reduction of the number of variants
+• Reduction in the number of variants

-6. Reduction of net working capital
+• Reduction in net working capital

-With the process analysis and the data analysis, the potential analysis is divided into two focal points.
-In the process analysis, all the key processes in the supply chain are scrutinized.
-In the data analysis, detailed master and transaction data is pulled from the ERP systems and analyzed in the simulation system used in the project.
-As a rule, obvious potentials are already uncovered in the process recording and directly addressed with appropriate measures.
-The focus was on reviewing stocking strategies and classifying materials.
+With the process analysis and the data analysis, the potential analysis is divided into two main areas.
+All key supply chain processes are scrutinized in the process analysis.
+During the data analysis, detailed master and transaction data is extracted from the ERP systems and analyzed in the simulation system used in the project.
+As a rule, obvious potential is uncovered as early as the process recording stage and addressed directly with appropriate measures.
+The focus was on reviewing stockpiling strategies and classifying materials.

 Rapid results and lucrative quick wins